 While early spring still requires full wetsuits to ward off cold ocean temperatures, there is plenty of surfing activity along the Jersey Shore coastline that time of year.
+Off the beach, there's the New Jersey Surf Museum, located at the Tuckerton Seaport, which offers visitors a glimpse into the unique bond between surfing and New Jersey.

 Grab a board and enjoy all the surfing opportunities New Jersey has to offer.
 For more information, including select surf reports, visit New Jersey Surfing.